hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 JupyterLab
 -----------

+With this app you can create or (re)run Jupyter Notebooks.
+This can be handy both for R and Python coding.
+One of the benefits of using JupyterLab is the flexibility it offers in customizing user environments, which we explain below.

 Pure module environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-With this app you can create or (re)run Jupyter Notebooks.
-This can be handy both for R and Python coding.
 In the app resource form, besides the normal choices (:ref:`listed above <interactive-apps>`), you can also choose
 a 'Toolchain version' such as '2023a' from a drop-down menu.
 Based on that choice, the corresponding JupyterLab module will be loaded together with its dependencies (specifically Python).